SAP-samples/teched2025-CA163/exercises/TechEd2025_ETDc_Hands-on_Script.md

 <img src="media/image27.png" alt="image27.png" width="381" height="261">

-- Back in the SU01 initial screen, put in your user ETDDEMOxx and select the button "Change".
+- Back in the SU01 initial screen, put in your user ETDDEMO## and select the button "Change".
 Move to the tab "Profiles", add the profile "SAP_ALL" (making this user a super user basically without restrictions), and hit enter.
 Then press "Save".